Jose Guerrero seals third place for Peru with three clinical finishes in the second half, as Venezuela end the match with ten men

 The opening exchanges were lively and expansive, with Peru seeing more of the ball, and Venezuela looking dangerous on the counter attack.
 They nearly caught Peru out five minutes in, but Giancarlo Maldonado bent his shot just over the bar after finding space on the edge of the box.

 Both teams attempted to maintain the high tempo of the game but were lacking in any real inspiration in the final third.
-Peru had their first real sight on goal 25 minutes, when a quick one-two on the edge of the area released Chiroque behind the defense, but his effort from a tight angle was parried by Renny Vega.
+Peru had their first genuine sight on goal 25 minutes in, when a quick one-two on the edge of the area released Chiroque behind the defence, but his effort from a tight angle was parried by Renny Vega.
 A few minutes later, Venezuela had a chance when Miku turned himself into space in the penalty area, but Raul Fernandez did well to tip his shot wide.

 Despite Venezuela growing in confidence as the first-half neared its end, it was Peru who opened the scoring with a blistering counter-attack.
-With three minutes to go until half-time, Chiroque picked up the ball inside his own half and broke with pace against the backpedalling Venezuelan defence.
+With three minutes to go to the break, Chiroque picked up the ball inside his own half and broke with pace against the back-pedalling Venezuelan defence.
 He found the onrushing Guerrero on the right flank, continued his run into the box, and stroked the return pass home from two yards out.

 Venezuela’s task was made that much harder after they were reduced to ten men in the 58th minute, when Tomas Rincon slid in with two feet on Carlos Lobaton.
-The tackle was probably not as harsh as Lobaton made it out to be, but referee Wilmar Roldan showed Rincon a straight red, his second straight dismissal of the tournament.
+The tackle didn't look on the replays as harsh as Lobaton made it out to be, but referee Wilmar Roldan showed Rincon a straight red, his second dismissal of the tournament.

 It got even worse for Venezuela as Peru doubled their advantage on 65 minutes.
 With massive gaps in the centre of the park following Rincon’s sending off, Guerrero advanced through the midfield and played Chiroque through on the right.
 This time Chiroque turned provider, laying the ball back his strike partner who had time to control the pass and smash it into the roof of the net.